What if your portrait was more than just a picture?

 I found I simply couldn’t keep paddling anymore.
 And suddenly there I was, saying things to people that I’d long kept hidden–things the people involved deserved to hear much, much sooner.
 In quick succession, my sudden bursts of unexpected candor shattered some of my relationships and they fell apart.

 As someone who had worked so hard all their life to not upset people and to keep my relationships “happy”, I now felt like an utter failure.
 And selfish.
 Completely selfish.
 While I had come to grips with the fact that it was my inauthenticity that led to the unhealthy state of these relationships, I couldn’t shake the guilt of knowing that I had actually treated people so badly and caused them to feel so much hurt, rejection and pain.

 Everyone handles dramatic change in their own way.
 For me, I spiraled into a deep, isolating depression fueled by guilt and shame that I could not overcome.

-In spite of all that, something inside me still insisted that I deserved a better life–one with healthy relationships and a “me” I could be proud of.
+In spite of all that, something inside me insisted that I could have a better life–one with healthy relationships and a “me” I could be proud of.

 I wanted this so badly.
 But I didn’t know how to get there on my own.
 Desperate, I risked my pride and reached out to a mentor who I believed I could trust with the truth that I was so ashamed of.
 It was the scariest—and best—decision I could have made.
 The first question they asked me hit me in the gut: